 Yelena Matevosyan is currently a licensed psychological associate, working toward obtaining her license as a psychologist.
 Yelena attended California State University, Northridge for her undergraduate degree in Psychology, and she received a master’s degree and a PsyD in Clinical Forensic Psychology through The Chicago School of Professional Psychology.
 Yelena has a wide variety of experience; she started her career as a case manager for the Department of Public Social Services and quickly found her passion in helping individuals who are in need, so she applied for a higher level of education.
 Yelena worked as a counselor for individuals dealing with substance use, supported them in eliminating barriers such as homelessness and drug addiction, and educated them on coping skills and techniques to address stressors.
 Yelena was also an intern at Trauma and Wellness Center where she counseled adults from diverse backgrounds in various issues including trauma and PTSD, mood disorders such as bipolar disorder, personality disorders, anxiety, depression, domestic violence, grief, obsessive-compulsive disorder, as well as self-esteem and self-compassion.
 She started working at Lifescape Recovery Center at the beginning of 2022, and she has made a difference in people’s lives; she is known for creating a safe therapeutic environment that can be the haven that clients need.
 Depending on the client or the target problem, Yelena utilizes cognitive-behavioral therapy and integrates humanistic and psychodynamic perspectives.
 Yelena uses both personal life experiences as well as knowledge acquired through her studies to help people obtain self-actualization.

-Adam Welles, AMFT/APCC Primary Therapist / Group Facilitator
+Adam Welles, AMFT/APCC Primary Therapist/EMDR and Brainspotting Specialist

-Adam is a Psychotherapist Associate, receiving a Master's in Clinical Psychology from Pepperdine University.
+Adam is a Psychotherapist Associate, receiving a Master's in Clinical Psychology from Pepperdine University, and specializes in EMDR, Brainspotting, and several other modalities of treatment.
 Adam provides treatment for clients with a range of concerns, including substance abuse, depression, anxiety, confidence, self-esteem, PTSD, family issues, personality disorders, and negative thinking.
 He has a multi-disciplinary approach including family systems theory, cognitive-behavioral theory, mindfulness, and person-centered therapy.
 Throughout his life, along with his broad training and experience as a therapist, he has guided others, in developing their own ability to overcome what's happening 'right now', no matter what happened 'back then’, and no matter what concerns there are about the future.
 Adam provides a compassionate and welcoming relationship to help you feel at ease.
 As you gain a foothold in the work together, you will make discoveries; And as you progress step-by-step, you will experience new hope, clarity, confidence, and trust in yourself.

 Bena Daniels, CADC II Lead Case Manager